How to reach more people on Facebook

 Because you get a notification on your desktop, tablet or phone every time a member of your Facebook Group posts in your group, posts here don’t have the same problem getting seen as posts on a business page (unlike posts to your own page, posts on Group pages don’t rely on the Facebook algorithm deciding whether or not to display that post in someone’s newsfeed), so they tend to be much more successful and have a much higher reach.

 Here are just a few examples of Facebook groups…

 To find groups you’re interested in, type the word or phrase into the search bar on Facebook, press enter or return and then click the ‘Groups’ tab.
 It will show you all the relevant groups, how many members they have and a brief description.
 You can then join that group (you’ll need to do that as yourself, not your page).
 If you can’t find the right group, why not start your own?
-You can also get involved with pages like British Crafters who set a different theme every day and invite makers to post their products.

 Read more about Facebook groups: